Arochukwu: History

 Abam is a brother clan to Ohafia, as both Abam and Ohafia share a common ancestry, culture, dialect etc.The progenitor of the people of Abam is known as Onyerubi Atita.
 As a people, Abam clan in Abia state is sometimes referred to as Abam Onyerubi.

 Historically, Abam people were fierce and dreaded warriors.
 They gloried in war conquests, and participated much in mercenary and military policing duties across Eastern Nigeria.
 They were contracted across Igboland and beyond for defence purposes, on behalf of communities that were under oppression or annihilation from their neighbouring or far away enemies.
 Abam warriors were the pioneers of the popular Ikpirikpi Ogu, also known as Abam War Dance, that was adapted by the Ohafia clan as Ohafia War Dance and to Abriba clan as Abriba War Dance.
 Abam was not alone in having a sophisticated military culture.
 Other clans around Abam also developed this culture just like the Abam.
 Clans like Ohafia, Abriba, Edda, Alayi, Igbere, Ihechiowa, Ututu etc also developed this warrior culture and they all, including Abam built a regional military power bloc that the whole of Igbo land dreaded.
 Sometimes, these power bloc of warrior clans were utilised and exploited by the Aro people for their own Aro territorial expeditions across Southern Nigeria.
 It is speculated that without the Abam warriors and other neighbouring Warrior clans like the Abam, that there would have not been an Aro confederecy.
-Abam people were not just warriors, but were also hardworking farmers and traders.

-Abam has a large expanse of fertile land, which makes it a food basket of Abia State.
-With Palm plantations, Rubber Plantations, Rice paddies, Cassava farms, Cocoa plantations, and others, covering much of the landscape.
-It is a place with so much peace and hospitality to its indigenes and visitors alike.
-Its sons and daughters, doing exploits across the globe.

-Ihechiowa is an autonomous Igbo speaking community in Arochukwu Local Government Area, Abia State.
+Abam people were not just warriors, but were also hardworking farmers and traders.Abam has extensive agricultural land used for the cultivation of crops including palm, rubber, rice, cassava, and cocoa.Ihechiowa is an autonomous Igbo speaking community in Arochukwu Local Government Area, Abia State.
 It is the second largest clan by land size in Arochukwu Local Government area.
 It is a community of people with common history and ancestor.
 Ihechiowa consists of seventeen villages, each with its village head (the Eze Ogo).

 Ihechiowa is among the Igbo population that may have, therefore, been part of waves of migration across the Niger and back, these include Ohafia, Abam, Ututu and so on.
 They were described as warlike in pre colonial times.